 CBNA constructed an airplane hangar sufficient to hold two aircraft, on land that is the subject of a long term ground lease from the Fairbanks Airport Authority.
 In the past, CBNA housed aircraft used for mission travel at the Hangar.
 In December 2008, CBNA successfully sold the primary aircraft housed at the location.
-Under the Second Amended Plan, the Aircraft Hangar will be sold to the Endowment for \$300,000 in Cash on or before the Effective Date.
-The proceeds of the sale will be used to fund CBNA's funding obligations on the Effective Date.
+Under the Third Amended Joint Plan, the Aircraft Hangar will be sold to the Endowment for \$346,000 in Cash on or before the Effective Date.
+The proceeds of the sale will be paid to the Fund pursuant to the terms of the Plan.

-Jesuit Residence, 1318 Peger Rd., Fairbanks, AK 99709 (7)
+(7) Jesuit Residence, 1318 Peger Rd., Fairbanks, AK 99709

-The Jesuit Residence is a 4 bedroom, 2 bath residence featuring a chapel and 4-car garage located in central Fairbanks and has an estimated to have a market value of \$255,000.
+The Jesuit Residence is a four (4) bedroom, two (2) bath residence featuring a chapel and four (4)-car garage located in central Fairbanks and has a market value of \$255,000.
 It is part of the collateral pool securing the \$1 million of debtor-in-possession financing provided by Great Falls.
-CBNA will retain the property under the Second Amended Plan subject to the lien in favor of Great Falls.
+CBNA will retain the property under the Third Amended Joint Plan subject to the lien in favor of Great Falls.

-(8) CBNA 14.5 Acres raw land next to Chancery - House of Prayer will retain the property under the Second Amended Plan subject to the lien in favor of Great Falls.
+(8) CBNA 14.5 Acres raw land next to Chancery - House of Prayer

 There is a parcel of approximately 14.5 acres of raw land near the Chancery Offices and Kobuk Center and includes the House of Prayer Chapel.
 This land is also part of the collateral pool securing the \$1 million of debtor-in-possession financing provided by Great Falls.
-CBNA
+CBNA will retain the property under the Third Amended Joint Plan subject to the lien in favor of Great Falls.

-(9)Catholic Schools of Fairbanks, 615 Monroe Street and 709 Illinois Street, Fairbanks, AK 99701 PAN# 0103497, 0478377, 0478393 \\
+(9) Catholic Schools of Fairbanks, 615 Monroe Street and 709 Illinois Street, Fairbanks, AK 99701 PAN# 0103497, 0478377, 0478393

 The campus of Monroe Jr. & Sr. High Schools and Immaculate Conception Elementary School are located in central Fairbanks.
-The Schools operated there are the only Catholic Schools located within the 410,000 mile territory of the Fairbanks Diocese.
-Closure of the Schools would impose an undue burden on the free exercise of religion on the Fairbanks families desiring a Catholic education for their children, and, therefore, its value is not included in the Second Amended Plan as Excluded Property, pursuant to the Religious Freedom Restoration Act.
+The schools operated there are the only Catholic Schools located within the four hundred ten thousand (410,000)-mile territory of the Fairbanks Diocese.
+Closure of the schools would impose an undue burden on the free exercise of religion on the Fairbanks families desiring a Catholic education for their children, and, therefore, its value is included in the Third Amended Joint Plan as Excluded Property pursuant to the

+Religious Freedom Restoration Act.
 Further, almost all of the improvements on the campuses are the direct result of the fundraising efforts of the Monroe Foundation.